IFTTT/ConnectSDK-iOS/readme.md

 ```
 struct Credentials: ConnectionCredentialProvider {

+    /*
-    /// Provides the partner's OAuth code for a service during authentication with a `Connection`.
+      Provides the partner's OAuth code for a service
+      during authentication with a `Connection`.
+    */
     var oauthCode: String {
     	return theOAuthCodeForYourService
     }

+    /*
-    /// Provides the service's token associated with IFTTT.
+      Provides the service's token associated with IFTTT.
+    */
     var userToken: String? {
     	return yourAppsKeychain["key_for_ifttt_token"]
     }

+    /*
-    /// Provides the invite code for testing an unpublished `Connection`'s services with the IFTTT platform.
+      Provides the invite code for testing an unpublished
+      `Connection`'s services with the IFTTT platform.
+    */
     var inviteCode: String? {
+    	return """
-    	return "the invite code from platform.ifttt.com or nil if your service is published"
+      Invite code from platform.ifttt.com or nil if your service is published
+      """
     }
 }
 ```